hpc/charliecloud/doc/install.rst

 unmount the filesystem archives manually.
 You can do this using the executables that come with SquashFUSE, and the version requirement is much less stringent.

+.. note:: If :code:`libfuse2` development files are available but those for :code:`libfuse3` are not, SquashFUSE will still build and install, but the proper components will not be available, so Charliecloud's :code:`configure` will say it's not found.

 sudo, generic
 ~~~~~~~~~~~~~